 The Biggest Traders

 Hedge funds and proprietary trading firms come second and contribute 11 percent.
-Although they represent smaller proportion, their trading is increasing for the same reason as the banks.
+Although they represent a smaller proportion, their trading is increasing for the same reason as the banks'.

 Pension funds and insurance companies are responsible for another 11 percent of the total turnover.